Finite-Time Analysis of Crises in a Chaotically Forced Ocean Model: Introduction

 \section{Introduction}

-The Stommel Box Model \cite{stommel1961thermohaline} and the Lorenz model \cite{lorenz1963deterministic} (hereafter referred to as SBM and L63) are two fundamental conceptual climate models that represent surface fluxes in the North Atlantic and atmospheric convection respectively.
-The SBM has proved to be a useful idealisation of the mathematics that underpins the principal mechanisms at play within the North Atlantic Ocean, while the L63 model has become recognised as a sytem which is ubiquitous in the world of chaotic dynamics.
+The Stommel Box Model \cite{stommel1961thermohaline} and the Lorenz model \cite{lorenz1963deterministic} (hereafter referred to as SBM and L63) are two fundamental conceptual climate models that represent surface fluxes in the North Atlantic and atmospheric convection, respectively.
+The SBM has proved to be a useful idealisation of the mathematics that underpins the principal mechanisms at play within the North Atlantic Ocean, while the L63 model has become recognized as a sytem which is ubiquitous in the world of chaotic dynamics.
 More recently the L63 model has been used to add chaotic forcing to the SBM dynamics \cite{ashwin2021physical} and this idea forms the cornerstone of the present study.
 Before we consider the interplay of the two models, we recall some of their individual key properties.

 The SBM was suggested as an approach to assessing the surface flux variance in the North Atlantic Ocean.
+There are two major flux variances to consider.
 One of these, the thermal water flux, transports warm, saline water from the equatorial to polar regions.
 The other is the freshwater flux, in which fresh water is transported from the polar towards equatorial regions.
-The main aim of the model is to assess what happens when the two opposing surface fluxes meet through a two-box approach as explained by Dijkstra and Ghil \cite{dijkstra2005low}.
-A variety of refinements to the standard SBM have been proposed (e.g. \cite{lohmann1999dynamics}, \cite{stommel1961thermohaline}), but for the purposes of our work, we adopt the form used in \cite{ashwin2021physical} and \cite{dijkstra2005low}.
-Consequently, we suppose that the quantities $T$ and $S$, which denote the temperature and salinity gradients from the equatorial regions to the polar regions respectively, are coupled according to
+The main aim of the model is to assess the behaviour when the two opposing surface fluxes meet through a two-box approach as explained by Dijkstra and Ghil \cite{dijkstra2005low}.
+A variety of refinements to the standard SBM have been proposed (e.g. \cite{stommel1961thermohaline}, \cite{lohmann1999dynamics}), but for the purposes of our work, we adopt the form used in \cite{ashwin2021physical} and \cite{dijkstra2005low}.
+Consequently, we suppose that the quantities $T$ and $S$ denote non-dimensional variables related to the temperature and salinity differences between the equatorial and polar regions.
+They are coupled according to the system